Am-Asad/al-ghani-farm/README.md

 [x] Decide how to show data in tables and how to add filters and pagination.
 [x] Decide the frontend of the application thoroughly, as what to show on details page, what to show on simple pages, and what to show in reports and in ledgers.
-[x] Filteration system and pagination implemented for farms.
-[x] Filteration system and pagination implemented for buyers.
-[x] Filteration system and pagination implemented for sheds.
-[x] Filteration system and pagination implemented for flocks.
-[x] Filteration system and pagination implemented in the admin module as well.
 [x] filters ui updated.
 [x] flocks detail card update with allocations details.
 [x] Fix the response types for flocks, farms, and sheds.